harleypig/dotvim/aider-conventions.md

 Language or Configuration Format Documentation Template

-* When creating new documentation files, use the hash (#) style of Markdown for headings.
-Each new file should start with a level 2 heading (##) to maintain consistency and structure within the documentation.

- * For new documents, start with a level 2 heading (##) using hash (#) Markdown style.
+* For new documentation documents, start with a level 2 heading (##) using hash (#) Markdown style.

-* Include only the bullet points that need to be documented for the specific language or configuration format.
+* Include only the sections that need to be documented for the specific language or configuration format.

 * If a feature or setting is not specifically configured or altered in ALE,